-All AWS customers are automatically protected by Shield Standard for no additional cost.
+Shield Standard automatically protects all AWS customers for no additional costs.
 Shield standard does most of its work protecting against network and transport layer attacks in CloudFront and Amazon Route 53.

 Customers can opt into Shield Advanced.
 It provides deeper DDoS protection for web applications that use Elastic Load Balancers (ELB) and EC2 instances.
 During DDoS attacks, customers get some protection around costs incurred.

-AWS WAF is also included to Shield Advanced customers at no extra cost.
+In addition, Shield Advanced customers enjoy AWS WAF at no extra cost.
 We explore WAF later part in this post.

 AWS Shield observes traffic at the network and transport layers (OSI levels 3 and 4 respectively) to protect AWS resources from DDoS attacks.
 The protection for Shield Standard is available as a part of the CloudFront and Route 53 products.

 Shield Advanced customers register their AWS Resources (Elastic IPs, Load Balancers) with Shield.
-Then, customers create web ACLs with rate-based rules and WAF rules to protect their resources.
-In addition, Shield Advanced monitors application layer (layer 7) DDoS attacks like HTTP or DNS flooding.
+Afterward, customers create web ACLs with rate-based rules and WAF rules to protect their resources.
+Plus, Shield Advanced monitors application layer (layer 7) DDoS attacks like HTTP or DNS flooding.
 Customers will be notified of attacks through a CloudWatch Alarm.

 Optionally, Shield Advanced customers can allow the AWS DDoS Response Team (DRT) access to their account to modify WAF rules and web ACLs in response to attacks.